sbrl/Pepperminty-Wiki/README.md

 [![Main Page Example](https://i.imgur.com/5dmbKlz.png)](https://imgur.com/a/lsBc3cM)

 ## Documentation
-For everything you need to know, you probably want the documentation.
+For everything you need to know (including how to get your own copy!), you probably want the documentation.
 It can be found here:

 **[Documentation](https://starbeamrainbowlabs.com/labs/peppermint/_docpress/)**